jammsen/docker-palworld-dedicated-server/docs/ENV_VARS.md

 This section lists all the settings for the webhooks.

+> [!WARNING]
+>
+> Please note that Hex-Colors are not supported.
+Instead, use the Decimal representation of the color.
+> To convert a Hex-Color to its Decimal representation, you can use online tools such as [SpyColor](https://www.spycolor.com/).
+> After finding the Decimal representation, add it to the color field.
+Using Hex-Colors will cause errors.

 | Variable                                | Description                                       | Default Value                           | Allowed Values    |
 | --------------------------------------- | ------------------------------------------------- | --------------------------------------- | ----------------- |
 | `WEBHOOK_ENABLED`                       | Determines if the webhook is enabled              | `false`                                 | `true`/`false`    |